 Teradata does not support GRAPHIC and VARGRAPHIC data types for the UTF-8 character set.
 If the federated database uses the UTF-8 code page, you cannot create a nickname on a Teradata table that contains GRAPHIC or VARGRAPHIC columns.
 You cannot use transparent DDL to create a Teradata table that contains GRAPHIC or VARGRAPHIC columns.

 WebSphere Business Integration wrapper support

 Possible exceptions when using the WebSphere Business Integration wrapper to retrieve very large result sets

-When using the WebSphere Business Integration Wrapper to retrieve very large result sets, you may encounter one of the following exceptions:
+When using the WebSphere Business Integration Wrapper to retrieve very large result sets, you might encounter the following exception: